Glycated hemoglobin: Interpretation of results

 Laboratory results may differ depending on the analytical technique, the age of the subject, and biological variation among individuals.
 Higher levels of HbA_{1c} are found in people with persistently elevated blood sugar, as in diabetes mellitus.
-While diabetic patient treatment goals vary, many include a target range of HbA_{1c} values.
+While diabetic patients' treatment goals vary, many include a target range of HbA_{1c} values.
 A diabetic person with good glucose control has an HbA_{1c} level that is close to or within the reference range.

 The International Diabetes Federation and the American College of Endocrinology recommend HbA_{1c} values below 48 mmol/mol (6.5 DCCT %), while the American Diabetes Association recommends HbA_{1c} be below 53 mmol/mol (7.0 DCCT %) for most patients.
-Results from large trials in 2008–09 suggested that a target below 53 mmol/mol (7.0 DCCT %) for older adults with type 2 diabetes may be excessive: Below 53 mmol/mol, the health benefits of reduced A1c become smaller, and the intensive glycemic control required to reach this level leads to an increased rate of dangerous hypoglycemic episodes.
+Results from large trials in 2008–09 suggested that a target below 53 mmol/mol (7.0 DCCT %) for older adults with type 2 diabetes may be excessive: Below 53 mmol/mol, the health benefits of reduced A_{1c} become smaller, and the intensive glycemic control required to reach this level leads to an increased rate of dangerous hypoglycemic episodes.

 A retrospective study of 47,970 type 2 diabetes patients, aged 50 years and older, found that patients with an HbA_{1c} more than 48 mmol/mol (6.5 DCCT %) had an increased mortality rate, but a later international study contradicted these findings.

 A review of the UKPDS, Action to Control Cardiovascular Risk in Diabetes (ACCORD), Advance and Veterans Affairs Diabetes Trials (VADT) estimated that the risks of the main complications of diabetes (diabetic retinopathy, diabetic nephropathy, diabetic neuropathy, and macrovascular disease) decreased by about 3% for every 1 mmol/mol decrease in HbA_{1c}.